Classes & Registration

 No, upper level classes may have pre requisites or have an audition requirement, but are open to all students.
 Only select classes have second 02 section restricted to majors and minors.
 01 sections are open to all students.
 If you are a major, check all sections for availability.

-Auditions for Fall Mainstage shows are Aug.
-26–27 in the Chamber Hall.
+Auditions for Fall Mainstage shows are early in August each year.
 The audition sign-up will be sent out via the Theatre listserv, visit our audition information page to learn more.
-Attend the Theatre Department Meet & Greet on Aug.
-23 at 6:30 p.m. in Studio B (FA 196) to get your questions answered, meet the Directors, Faculty, Staff and other students!
+Attend the Theatre Department Meet & Greet on the first Wednesday of school (FA 196) to get your questions answered, meet the Directors, Faculty, Staff and other students!

 Who can audition for Theatre Department productions?